 A: USDA and HHS are adding some additional new steps in the process to develop the next edition of the Dietary Guidelines in response to the National Academies’ recommendations, stakeholder feedback, and our commitment to have a transparent, inclusive, and science-driven process.
 Many of the key steps to develop the Dietary Guidelines will remain.
-We will have an Advisory Committee.
-The Committee will review evidence and provide a scientific report to USDA and HHS, and USDA and HHS will then develop the Dietary Guidelines.
+We have an Advisory Committee.
+The Committee is reviewing evidence and will provide a scientific advisory report to USDA and HHS, and USDA and HHS will then develop the Dietary Guidelines.
 Revisions to the Dietary Guidelines will be informed by the scientific report from the Committee and consideration of Federal agency input and public comments.
 Stay connected with us throughout this process at DietaryGuidelines.gov and sign up to receive updates.

 A: The Departments announced the members of the 2020 Dietary Guidelines Advisory Committee (see Press Release) in February 2019.
-The Committee will meet five times.
-All of the meetings will be open to the public; two meetings will include the opportunity for the public to provide oral comments to the Committee.
-A webinar meeting on the Committee’s final deliberations and decisions regarding its draft advisory report will be held on June 17, 2020.
-After this meeting, the Committee will conclude its work by submitting a scientific report to the Departments by the end of June.
+The Committee has met five times.
+All of the meetings are open to the public; two meetings included the opportunity for the public to provide oral comments to the Committee.
+A webcast meeting on the Committee’s final deliberations and decisions regarding its draft advisory report will be held on June 17, 2020.
+After this meeting, the Committee will conclude its work by submitting a scientific advisory report to the Departments by the end of June.
 Our goal continues to be to release the Dietary Guidelines by the end of 2020.

-An ongoing open public comment period for written comments began in March of 2019, and it will remain open until the Committee completes its work in May 2020.
+An ongoing open public comment period for written comments began in March of 2019, and it will remain open until June 10, 2020.
 We encourage all who are interested in the Committee’s work to stay engaged.